Dedicated Betting Bank - Where Do you Start?

 · Don’t add money that you can’t afford to your betting bank, which we’ve already discussed.

-Example Staking Plan
+Example Betting Stakes Plan

 Month 1 – A popular method the 100 point bank (dividing your betting bank by 100). e.g. If you started betting with £100 bank, then your stake size should be £1 per bet.
 Sounds low and frustrating, but this will protect you when you are inevitably losing bets sometimes.

 Say, for example in the first month you have a decent win rate and your initial £100 is now £160.
-Then at the end of the month, you add the additional £100 you've already decided you can afford to take from your disposable income.
+Then at the end of the month, you add the additional £100 you’ve already decided you can afford to take from your disposable income.
 You now have a betting bank of £260.
+It is also advisable to use a separate dedicated bank account for managing your betting stakes to keep your finances distinct and organised.

 Month 2 – You start the month with your betting bank at £260, so you can increase your stakes proportionately to this figure, so £2.60 stake on each bet.